 That was the first conscious thought in Adán’s head.
 Before he sensed that he was breathing or that his heart was pumping, he knew he shouldn’t be there.
 He’d known it for a long time, but he had kept it to himself.
-Hadn’t said a word right up to the moment the acrylic shield had come down and the icy serum entered his vein.
+Hadn’t said a word right up to the moment the acrylic screen had come down and the icy serum entered his vein.
 But his apprehension was abruptly interrupted as he succumbed to the anesthetic that prepared him for cryo-hibernation.

 Adán opened his eyes to a disorienting darkness.
 Light, he thought.
 There is supposed to be light.
-He blinked, squeezed his eyes shut, and then opened them again, straining to detect even the slightest glimmer.
-Panic seized him as he felt his own hot breath collecting in the narrow space between his face and the shield.
+He squeezed his eyes shut, and then opened them again, straining to detect even the slightest glimmer.
+Panic seized him as he felt his own hot breath collecting in the narrow space between his face and the cover above him.
 Had the respiratory system failed?
 Was that why his cryo had been terminated?
 He had been asleep only moments.
 At least it felt like moments.
 He awoke to his half-finished thought, still feeling the tightness in his gut, what Colonel Foster had deemed nerves.

-Finally enough light had filtered into his unit that Adán could make out the panel at his left just beside his fingertips.
+Adán struck the acrylic cover a few more times until enough light had filtered into his unit that he could make out the emergency control panel at his left just beside his fingertips.
 On it was a rectangular button marked COMM and a lever marked RELEASE.
-He struggled to remember his training.
-Even the simplest of thoughts resisted recall, and he understood that this was a temporary effect of coming out of cryo.
+They were crude apparatuses compared to the vocal commands he was used to, but he would use them if necessary.
+They’d gone over this in training, but even the simplest of thoughts resisted recall, a temporary effect of coming out of cryo.

-Again he waited.
+Again, he waited.
 Adán re-adjusted his thumb.
 “Hello?
 Hello?”

-For a moment, he saw only green, and it reminded him of the time he went scuba diving with his dad—how under water everything had that odd seaweed-like tint to it.
+For a moment, Adán saw only green, and it reminded him of the time he and Saul had gone scuba diving off Catalina Island—how under water everything had that odd seaweed-like tint to it.
 But then the overhead lights blinked on, and the dim oceany color evaporated.
 The sudden brightness stung Adán’s eyes, and he shielded them with his elbow.
 When he thought he could tolerate the light, he lowered his arm and cautiously sat up.

-The overhead lights that ran the length of the room flickered and dimmed at irregular intervals.
+The overhead lights that ran the length of the room blinked and dimmed at irregular intervals.
 The intermittent light made it difficult for Adán’s vision to fully adjust.
-Then, instead of cryo units, all he could see were two dozen oblong heaps of rust-colored dirt—his own open unit the only exception.
-They reminded him of the mounds of earth on freshly filled graves.
+Then, instead of cryo units, all he could see were two dozen oblong heaps of rust-colored dirt—his own open unit the only exception—like the mounds of earth on freshly filled graves.